georgepaul171/Research-Project/bpd/V3_clean/MODEL_ARCHITECTURE_DIAGRAM.md

 # Group-wise Bayesian Model Architecture with Tailored Prior Assignments

 ## Overview
-This diagram illustrates the hierarchical structure of the Bayesian linear regression framework, showing how features are partitioned into groups and assigned specialized priors (Adaptive Elastic Horseshoe for energy features, Hierarchical Normal for building and interaction features).
+This diagram illustrates the hierarchical structure of the Bayesian linear regression framework, showing how features are partitioned into groups and assigned specialised priors (Adaptive Elastic Horseshoe for energy features, Hierarchical Normal for building and interaction features).

 ## Model Architecture Diagram